PaNOSC-ViNYL/ase/doc/development/writing_documentation_ase.rst

 If you add the line ``.. default-role:: math``, then you can leave out the ``:math:`` part like here: ```\sin(x_n^2)```.

-The implementation of the math role and directive is here:
+Our custom, obsolete, implementation of the math role and directive is here:
 :svn:`doc/mathpng.py`.
+With sphinx >= 0.5 please use ``sphinx.ext.pngmath``.

 .. _epydoc:  http://epydoc.sf.net